ziyunli/quartz/content/notes/LLM.md

 ## Applications

+> If you do understand this, then you have to ask, well, where are LLMs useful?
+Where is it useful to have automated undergraduates, or automated interns, who can repeat a pattern, that you might have to check?[^5]

 ### LangChain

 > ...it makes it easy to call OpenAI’s GPT, say, a dozen times in a loop to answer a single question, and mix in queries to Wikipedia and other databases.